17 Beautiful Shrubs with Purple Flowers

 Hydrangea has the unique ability to accumulate aluminum in itself, and then the inflorescences on the bushes turn blue.

-You’ll find that purple flowered Hydrangeas commonly come in two popular varieties: Hydrangea macrophylla and Hydrangea serrata.
-Hydrangea macrophylla have larger petals, and you can change the color of the flowers by manipulating the pH levels of the soil.
+You’ll find that purple-flowered hydrangeas commonly come in two popular varieties: Hydrangea macrophylla and Hydrangea serrata.
+Hydrangea macrophylla has larger petals, and you can change the color of the flowers by manipulating the soil’s pH levels.
 Choose from shades and combinations of purple, blue, red, pink, white, and green.

-Change the color of Hydrangea macrophylla with the acidity of the soil.
-You can purchase kits to lower or raise soil pH that includes either sulfur or aluminum sulfate.
-The basic rule is that a pH lower than 6 will turn flowers blue or violet.
-A pH between 6 and 7 turns them true purple or pink-purple.
+To change the color of Hydrangea macrophylla, adjust the soil’s acidity.
+You can purchase kits to raise or lower the pH, typically containing sulfur or aluminum sulfate.
+As a general rule, a pH lower than 6 will turn flowers blue or violet, while a pH between 6 and 7 will result in true purple or pink-purple blooms.

 Lavender